Looking to treat the cyclist in your life? Though it might seem like they've got everything, there are plenty of potential new additions...

 A bright rear light that can put out between 40 and 250 lumens depending upon the mode.
 The party trick is that it uses lasers to cast a red line either side of a cyclist – giving warning to pedestrians and discouraging close passes from drivers.
 Read our full review of the Lezyne Laser Drive rear light here.

-Christmas gifts for cyclists under £200
+Gifts for cyclists under £200

 Oakley EVZero Path – £140